R-o-n-a-k/Virtual-Assistance/README.md

 >Make sure your microphone is working, and update file paths and email credentials in the script for full functionality.

 <hr>
-<p align="center">🧠 Built as a voice-interactive assistant to explore Python’s automation and AI capabilities.</p>
+<p align="center">🧠 Built as a voice-interactive assistant to explore Python’s automation.</p>